Growing Cucumbers in Your Garden for Pickling and Fresh Eating

 I don’t know about you, but I’m going to continue to use them like a vegetable even though a cucumber is a fruit.

-Slicing or pickling cucumbers?
+Slicing or Pickling Cucumbers?

 Most cucumbers fall into one of two categories – slicing cucumbers or pickling cucumbers.
 Slicing cucumbers are larger, longer varieties best suited for salads and snacking.